-The transport covered by the Hakone FreePass is multiple use during the period covered by the pass.
-While most people complete the course as a loop you can change direction and repeat sections if you want to.
+The transport within the Hakone region covered by the FreePass can all be used as many times as you want within the period covered by the pass.
+While most people complete the course as a loop you can change direction and repeat sections if you want to within the same day or on consecutive days.
 This might be useful if you want to complete the course and go back to a section if you have time at the end of the day, or where you are using it across multiple days.

 How we used the Hakone FreePass

-Although we were only taking a day trip we purchased the minimum 2 day pass at Odawara Station for Y4,000 (around A$45).
-The reason we started at Odawara not Tokyo was that we already had an actived JR Pass covering the period.
+Although we were only taking a day trip we purchased the minimum 2-day pass at Odawara Station for Y4,000 (around A$45).
+The reason we started at Odawara, not Tokyo was that we already had an active JR Pass covering the period.
 The JR pass lets you use the Shinkansen at no incremental cost, so it’s both faster and offered more choices on when we started and ended our day.
-The Shinkansen takes 35 minutes from Tokyo station, the Odakyu Romance-car included in the pass takes 85 minutes from Shinjuku station which was further away from where we were staying.
+The Shinkansen takes 35 minutes from Tokyo station, and the Odakyu Romance car takes 85 minutes from Shinjuku station which was further away from where we were staying.

 Odawara to Gora

-This leg takes about an hour travelling on the Hakone Tozan Railway.
-You catch the Tozan train from the same Odawara station building that you arrive into from Tokyo.
+This leg takes about an hour to travel on the Hakone Tozan Railway.
+You catch the Tozan train from the same Odawara station building that you arrive in on your trip from Tokyo.

 Gora to Sounzan